-To block airborne and structure borne sound through walls, ceilings, and floors, you need to add heavy, dense and resilient materials to them.
-This can include using materials such as mass-loaded vinyl sound barrier, combination sound absorbing/blocking acoustical blankets and Green Glue sound dampening compound.
+To block airborne and structure-borne sound through walls, ceilings, and floors, you need to add heavy, dense, and resilient materials to them.
+This can include using materials such as AudioSeal® Mass Loaded Vinyl (MLV) Soundproofing Barrier, combination sound absorbing/blocking acoustical blankets and Green Glue Noiseproofing compound.
 For low frequencies such as bass guitar and kick drum, frequencies can actually vibrate the structure.
 This is what is structure-borne noise.
-Treatment for this type of application calls for using products that isolate and decouple the walls, floor, ceiling from the studs and joists that they are attached to.
+Treatment for this type of application calls for using products that isolate and decouple the walls, floor, and ceiling from the studs and joists that they are attached to.
 This can include using materials such as sound isolation clips, floor underlayment, and vibration isolation pads.

 Sound Check Studios in Richmond, VA used many of these tips when updating their rehearsal room acoustics.

 To learn more about how Acoustical Solutions can solve your noise control problems, use our contact form, call one of our Acoustical Sales Consultants at (800) 782-5742, or visit us on the web at acousticalsolutions.com.